Indivior shares plummet, Reckitt hurt on U.S. charges over opioid prescriptions | MarketScreener

 Shares, however, had already been hurt by expectations of a slump in Suboxone sales with the arrival of new generic competition this year.
 Indivior has struggled to convince analysts and financial investors that it has an adequate replacement.

 Suboxone film is used by people recovering from opioid dependency.
-Indivior used a telephone programme to connect patients to doctors that the company "knew were prescribing Suboxone and/or other opioids in a careless and clinically unwarranted manner," the indictment said.
+Indivior used a telephone program to connect patients to doctors that the company "knew were prescribing Suboxone and/or other opioids in a careless and clinically unwarranted manner," the indictment said.

 Slough, England-based Indivior said that "an adverse verdict may have a material adverse effect on the company and its financial position and outlook."
 A court hearing is scheduled for May 6 and the company plans to plead not guilty to the charges, a spokesman said.